The Ultimate Guide to Finding & Winning Scholarships

 Let’s dive in!

-Second, many scholarships come with perks beyond the dollars.
-Check out the Bezos Scholars Program, which provides transportation, lodging, meals, and passes for the Aspen Ideas Festival, or the QuestBridge College Prep Scholarship, which offers winners full scholarships to college summer programs at schools like Stanford, Yale, and Penn, among many other perks.
+While the primary benefit of scholarships is money, some scholarships will come with other benefits as well.
+The Bezos Scholars Program provides transportation, lodging, meals, and passes for the Aspen Ideas Festival.
+The QuestBridge College Prep Scholarship offers winners full scholarships to college summer programs at schools like Stanford, Yale, and Penn, among many other perks.

 When should you start applying for scholarships?